 Clients | Multiple

 Our role | Preparation of resource consent application and Assessment of Environmental Effects

-We are currently working on several residential consent applications for private clients.
+We are currently working on several consent applications for a range of clients in the public and private sectors.
 Our services include reviewing the Certificate of Title and Council property file, liaising with Council planners and specialists, coordinating other specialists (e.g. heritage, arborist, architect) assessment of the proposals against Auckland Planning documents, and preparation of a resource consent application and assessment of environmental effects.
-A couple of current project examples include: